nortonph/generest/README.md

 - run `npm run serve` to start proxy server
 - run `npm run start` in separate terminal
 - navigate to `http://localhost:5173/` in browser
+- drag-and-drop shapes to the center of the screen
+- right-click shape to show controls
+- left-click datasource, then instrument to connect the two
+- press global start button (stop, then start to synchronize instruments)

 ### Tech Stack